One Life to Live storylines (1990–1999): Marty, Patrick, Blair, and Todd

 Marty and Patrick narrowly survive Irish assassins, mad bombers, Carlo's schemes, and Blair.
 Blair blames Marty for Todd's "death" and seeks to steal Patrick from her.
 Blair succeeds in seducing Patrick, and being impregnated just before Todd returns from the dead.
 While Blair's new pregnancy was written because actress Kassie DePavia (née Wessley) was pregnant in real life, it left a sticky situation for the characters to resolve.

 In 1997, new head writer Claire Labine "solved" the problem by having Blair's cousin Kelly crash into Blair and Patrick's car.
 Blair's unborn baby dies, and she lashes out at Todd before going into a coma.
 Desperate to keep custody of their other child Starr, Todd marries Tea Delgado (Florencia Lozano), his lawyer, but a woman he barely knows, to make a fake family life.
 Tea represents him in the custody battle.
 Todd also gets a parrot, and talks to the parrot about his life in a number of scenes.

-Other stories at the time involvedMarty and Patrick's wedding ending in a hail of gunfire and blood, Dorian's struggles to hide her dark family past, Nora struggling with peri-menopause, and RJ Gannon opening a new bar with a transvestite mixologist.
+Other stories at the time involved Marty and Patrick's wedding ending in a hail of gunfire and blood, Dorian's struggles to hide her dark family past, Nora struggling with peri-menopause, and RJ Gannon opening a new bar with a transvestite mixologist.